Iunius118/ChiliBulletWeapons/README.md

 ### Chili Pepper Seeds

-Chili pepper seeds can be obtained from a curved chili pepper, which can be obtained by breaking short grass or mature chili pepper crops.
+Chili pepper seeds can be obtained from curved chili pepper that can be obtained by breaking short grass or mature chili pepper crops.

 When extracting chili pepper seeds from a curved chili pepper, use a crafting table or the player's crafting grid.